 Any extra sound coming from your appliances can be alarming.
 You may check if your machine is in level, or you may purchase anti-vibration pads to place at the bottom to reduce noise.

 Wondering why your fridge isn’t cold enough inside?
 It might be from the wear or cracked seal from the door.
 Check for any surrounding damage because it may need some replacement.
 Purchasing that part from the manufacturer can help you save from buying a new one.

 Every time you use your clothes dryer, make sure that you check for any clogs or at least clean the lint trap after using.
 You also need to make sure that you’re not overloading your dryer by doing it in batches.

 Don’t overload your washer to avoid stress to the motor, tub, and bearing.
 Always keep the rubber gasket clean.
 It is an important part of your machine as it wraps the edges to protect your clothes from damage.
 Clean the filters and keep checking the hoses for a smooth flow of water.
 We suggest that front-load washing is more efficient and causes less wear.
 They also recommend the use of less water for a higher detergent concentration and the best results.

 For Ovens and Stoves, make sure that you clean food spills and built-up grease as soon as after use, to improve performance and avoid sudden repairs.

 Rangehood.
-Regularly clean the air filter, range wood fan blades.
-When removing the air filter, wash with warm soapy water and make sure it completely dries before reattaching.
+Regularly clean the air filter, and range wood fan blades.
+When removing the air filter, wash it with warm soapy water and make sure it completely dries before reattaching.

 Knowing the basic knowledge of well-maintained appliances can save you more than you expect.
-Warranty is there but keeping its lifespan after is what you need most.
+The warranty is there but keeping its lifespan after is what you need most.